aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 If `installReverseProxy` is `Yes`

-- `reverseProxyURL` : DCV [web browser client](https://docs.aws.amazon.com/dcv/latest/userguide/client-web.html) and [native client](https://docs.aws.amazon.com/dcv/latest/userguide/client.html) HTTPS URL
+- `DCVhttpsUrl` : DCV HTTPS reverse proxy URLs

 *Reverse proxy does not support QUIC and may not provide optimal user experience*